Fuuge with Ibis

 Consistency issues#

 Ibis as of 2.0.0 can have different behaviors on different backends.
-Here are some examples from the common discrepencies between pandas and SQL.
+Here are some examples from the common discrepancies between pandas and SQL.

 # pandas drops null keys on group (by default), SQL doesn't